rarisenpai/ai-memory-sdk/src/typescript/README.md

 - Blocks and tags: follow your Letta deployment’s constraints.
 Recommended: letters, numbers, underscores, and dashes.

 SDK tagging
-- Agents and passages created by this SDK are tagged with `ai-memory-sdk` for discoverability.
+- Letta agents and passages (archival memory) created by this SDK are tagged with `ai-memory-sdk` for discoverability.
 The default `search` includes this tag.

 ## API Reference